Topological semimetal phases manifested in transition metal dichalcogenides intercalated with 3d metals

 A salient feature of topological materials is the emergence of surface states associated with their bulk topology.\cite{RevWeylDirac} DSMs and WSMs have topologically protected surface states called Fermi arcs, which give rise to quantum oscillations in magnetotransport or quantum interference in tunnel conductance.
 NLSMs tend to have rather flat surface bands in the shape of drumheads inside or outside the nodal loop projected onto the surface BZ.
 High-temperature superconductivity and special collective modes involving drumhead surface states have been predicted.\cite{Heikkila, SpecCollMode}

-The material realization of topological semimetals has been spearheaded by ab initio calculations.
-Density functional theory calculations have successfully identified inversion-breaking WSMs, such as transition-metal monopnictides （TaAs, TaP, NbAs, NbP) \cite{TaAs_1,TaAs_2} and trigonal Te and Se \cite{HirayamaTe}, and time-reversal-breaking WSMs such as Co$_2$TiX (X=Si, Ge, Sn)\cite{C2X_1} and Co$_2$ZrSn.\cite{ZrCoSn} As regards DSMs, Na$_3$Bi\cite{Na3Bi} and Cd$_3$As$_2$ \cite{Cd3As2} were {\it discovered} by calculations.
+The material realization of topological semimetals has been spearheaded by {\it ab initio} calculations.
+Density functional theory calculations have successfully identified inversion-breaking WSMs, such as transition metal monopnictides\cite{TaAs_1,TaAs_2} and trigonal Te and Se \cite{HirayamaTe}, and time-reversal-breaking WSMs such as Co$_2$TiX (X=Si, Ge, Sn)\cite{C2X_1} and Co$_2$ZrSn.\cite{ZrCoSn} As regards DSMs, Na$_3$Bi\cite{Na3Bi} and Cd$_3$As$_2$ \cite{Cd3As2} were {\it discovered} by calculations.
 The NLSMs identified include Ca$_2$As (and related compounds),\cite{Ca2As} fcc alkaline earth metals,\cite{HirayamaCa} and Y$_2$C.\cite{Y2C1,Y2C2} (Extensive lists of predicted materials are given in recent reviews.\cite{RevWeylDirac,RevTSM, RevNLSM2}) Such materials, however, are often unstable under ambient conditions or may require the tuning of $E_F$ to the band-crossing points by pressure or alloying.
 In time-reversal-breaking materials, magnetic domain formation can be a hindrance.
 Also, materials with only two bands crossing at $E_F$ are preferable since the presence of intervening non-topological bands would mask topological effects.
 Further effort is needed to discover topological materials with more desirable electronic structures.

-In this Rapid Communication, we revisit 3$d$ transition-metal-intercalated transition-metal dichalcogenides (3dTI-TMDCs), studied intensively from the 1970s to 1980s, and show that V/Mn intercalation compounds are topological semimetals with fascinating features.
-3dTI-TMDCs are interesting in that (i) they form stoichiometric compounds that are chemically and thermally stable, (ii) their structures are well understood, (iii) most of them show a nonmagnetic-magnetic transition at temperatures below $\sim$100 K, which allows the realization of both time-reversal-symmetric and -asymmetric states, (iv) the carrier density and magnetism can be tuned readily by alloying or the selection of intercalants, (v) a narrow intercalant (3$d$) band, in which $E_F$ is located, overlaps a hybridization-induced energy gap within the 4$d$ manifold of the host.
+In this Rapid Communication, we revisit 3$d$ metal-intercalated transition metal dichalcogenides (3dI-TMDCs), studied intensively from the 1970's to the 1980's, and show that V/Mn intercalation compounds are topological semimetals with fascinating features.
+3dI-TMDCs are interesting in that (i) they form stoichiometric compounds that are chemically and thermally stable, (ii) their structures are well understood, (iii) most of them show a nonmagnetic-magnetic transition at temperatures below $\sim$100 K, which allows the realization of both time-reversal-symmetric and -asymmetric states, (iv) the carrier density and magnetism can be tuned readily by alloying or the selection of intercalants, and (v) a narrow intercalant (3$d$) band, in which $E_F$ is located, overlaps a hybridization-induced energy gap within the 4$d$ manifold of the host.
 The last point (v) is particularly relevant, indicating the possibility that the 3$d$ and 4$d$ bands cross near $E_F$ with no other band intervening in the same energy range.